kosson/ojs-tools/ojsxml/README.md

 php csvToXmlConverter issues username ./input_directory ./output_directory
 ```

-### Issue CSVs
+## Preparing the issue CSV

-#### The field names for issue
+### The field names for an issue

-The CSV should contain the following headings:
+The CSV file should include the following headings:

 `issueTitle,sectionTitle,sectionAbbrev,authors,affiliation,orcid,DOI,articleTitle,year,datePublished,volume,issue,startPage,endPage,articleAbstract,galleyLabel,authorEmail,fileName,keywords,citations,cover_image_filename,cover_image_alt_text,issue_cover_image_filename,issue_cover_image_filename_alt_text,licenseUrl,copyrightHolder,copyrightYear,locale_2,issueTitle_2,sectionTitle_2,articleTitle_2,articleAbstract_2`

+### Explanation of the fields

 You can have multiple authors in the "authors" field by separating them with a semi-colon.
 Also, use a comma to separating first and last names.

 Example: `Smith, John;Johnson, Jane ...`.

 The same rules for authors also apply to affiliation.
 Separate different affiliations with a semi-colon.
 If there is only 1 affiliation and multiple authors that 1 affiliation will be applied to all authors.

 Citations can be separated with a new line.

+The date format for the "datePublished" must be in the format `YYYY-MM-DD`.
+Otherwise, the date will be set automatically to 1969-12-31, which is the default date in OJS.
+If you do not know the date of publishing set it according to the publication apparitions during the year.
+For example, if the publication has only one issue in a year, and you do not know exactly when it was published, set the date to the first day of the year, e.g. `2022-01-01`.
+If you have multiple issues in a year, set the date to the first day of the month for the number of the issue in the year.

 The following fields are optional and can be left empty:

 `DOI, volume, issue, subtitle, keywords, citations, affiliation, cover image (both cover_image_filename and cover_image_alt_text must be included or omitted),licenseUrl,copyrightHolder,copyrightYear,locale_2,issueTitle_2,sectionTitle_2,articleTitle_2,articleAbstract_2`